Do You Still Need Antivirus in 2026? Benefits, Limits, and When Defender Is Enough

 13 Min Read

-What antivirus software does
+What antivirus software actually does

 5 important benefits of antivirus software

-1. Malware prevention
+1. Malware prevention before execution

-2. Ransomware risk reduction
+2. Lower ransomware risk

 3. Protection from phishing downloads and scam pages